Magicbooks-io/.github/profile/README.md

 <p>Something magical happens when humans are rescued from the endless scrolling feeds of social media and brought into the simple and ancient book-like format.
-Add music and multimedia, create a pivotal role for the great developers of the world, and this project which started as a shot towards the unreachable star gets very interesting.
+ Add music and media, create a pivotal role for the great developers of the world, and this project which started as a shot towards the 'unreachable star' gets very interesting.
 What is outlined here is a quick view of the engine.</p>

-<p>The Magicbooks.io API hopes to create a vast new income stream for developers and bloggers by making it easy for ordinary people to monetize with rewarded book previews.</p>
+<p>The Magicbooks.io API hopes to create a vast new income stream for developers and bloggers by making it easy for ordinary people to monetize with rewarded book previews and creating a better way for authors and creators to monetize books and any valuable content.</p>

 <img src="https://github.com/Magicbooks-io/.github/assets/62707165/b0dc6974-9259-46ef-af77-4cc2fa844e65">